openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 It is important to note that under this OEP all Django model classes must be annotated with an assertion of PII / no PII to enable enforcement (see `Enforcement Tooling`_).

-These annotation should take the form of a Sphinx-style docstring:
+These annotations should take the form of a Sphinx-style docstring:

 ``.. pii:: <description of the PII>.
 Retired: <location / process of retirement>``